SymfonyCasts/EasyAdminBundle/sfcasts/association-field.md

 Ok, the `AssociationField` is *great*.
 But ultimately, what it renders is just a fancy-looking `select` field... which means that *all* the users in the entire database are being rendered into the HTML right now.
 Watch!
-I'll view the page source, and search for "Ticia".
+I'll view the page source, and search for "Tisha".
 Yup!
 The server loaded *all* of the options onto the page.
 If you only have a few users or topics, no biggie!.
 But in a real app, we're going to have hundreds, thousands, maybe even millions of users, and we *cannot* load all of those onto the page.
 That will absolutely break things.